Dragsvik, Finland

-Note: This article is about Dragsvik in Finland, not Dragsvik in Norway.

 Dragsvik is a village in Uusimaa, Finland.
 It is located to the northeast of Raseborg.
 Dragsvik railway station and a manor house called Dragsvik gård are located there.

 Dragsvik is also home to the Finnish Navy marine infantry unit Nyland Brigade's garrison.
+Since 2022, US Marines have been training in the area, and the military presence in the area has intensified further after the DCA agreement entered into force in 2024.